JH-All/JH-All/README.md

 - 🐡 I’m working with fish ecology
-- 🤓 I’m learning R language and looking to collaborate on nummerical and community ecology projects
+- 🤓 Looking to collaborate on nummerical and community ecology projects
 - 📫 How to reach me: jh.costa@unesp.br

   <div>